mnot/I-D/http-patch-status/draft.md

 # 2NN Patch and HTTP/2 Server Push

-In HTTP/2 {{}}, it is possible to "push" a request/response pair into a client's cache.
+In HTTP/2 {{I-D.ietf-httpbis-http2}}, it is possible to "push" a request/response pair into a client's cache.
 2NN (Patch) can be used with this mechanism to perform partial updates on stored responses.

 For example, if a cache has this response stored for "http://example.com/list":

 	    200 OK
 	    Content-Type: application/json
 	    Cache-Control: max-age=3600
 	    ETag: "aaa"

 	    { "items": ["a"]}

 A HTTP/2 server could partially update it by sending the request/response pair (using pseudo-HTTP/1 syntax for purposes of illustration):

 	    GET /list
 	    Host: example.com
 	    If-None-Match: "aaa"
 	    Accept-Patch: application/patch+json

 	    2NN Patch
 	    Content-Type: application/patch+json
 	    ETag: "aab"
 	    Patched: "aaa"

+	    [
-    { TODO }
+	        { "op": "add", "path": "/items/1", "value": "b" }
+	    ]

 Once the patch is applied, the stored response is now:

 	    200 OK
 	    Content-Type: application/json
 	    Cache-Control: max-age=3600
 	    ETag: "aab"

 	    { "items": ["a", "b"]}

 Note that this approach requires a server pushing partial responses to know the stored response's ETag, since the client cache will silently ignore the push if it does not match that provided in "Patched".
-Likewise, clients that are not conformant to this specification will silently drop such pushes, since the status code is not recognised (as per {{p6-caching}}).
+Likewise, clients that are not conformant to this specification will silently drop such pushes, since the status code is not recognised (as per {{I-D.ietf-httpbis-p6-cache}}).

 However, it is possible to do some partial updates without strong consistency.
-For example, if the stored response is as above, and the server simply wishes to append an value to an array, without regard for the current content of the array (because, presumably, ordering of its content is not important), it can push:
+For example, if the stored response is as above, and the server simply wishes to append an value to an array, without regard for the current content of the array (because, presumably, ordering of its content is not important), it can
+push:

 	    GET /list
 	    Host: example.com
 	    Accept-Patch: application/patch+json

 	    2NN Patch
 	    Content-Type: application/patch+json

+	    [
-    { TODO }
+	        { "op": "add", "path": "/items/-", "value": "b" }
+	    ]

 Here, the resulting document would be as above, but since ETags are not provided, the operation will succeed as long as the patch application succeeds.